Author: Josef Boehle, PhD

 representatives need to exercise their moral authority and mobilize the vast

 human resources of their communities in the service of peacemaking.
-The rest of

-peacemaking and develop ways, both informal and formal, to cooperate with
+factors for peacemaking and develop ways, both

-religious leaders and communities in promoting peace with justice.”[3]
+promoting peace with justice.”[3]

 In